LEGAL ARGUMENTS

 -

-- From consistency (a coherentia)
+- From consistency (a coherentia).

-- A pari, a simili, analogy
+- A pari, a simili, analogy.

-- From genus
+- From genus.

-- From precedent
+- From absurdity.

 - From authority.